slu-soc5650/syllabus/intro.Rmd

 ## Readings

-There are one books required for this course with an optional second book.
+There are two books required for this course with an optional tjird book.
 Each book has been selected to correspond with one or more of the course objectives.
 The books are:

 1. Brewer, Cynthia.
 2015. *Designing Better Maps: A Guide for GIS users*.
 Redlands, CA: ESRI Press.
+    * This book is *required* and can be purchased in the bookstore or online; I recommend *buying* it you forsee making GIS a big part of your life moving forward, otherwise I strongly recommend *renting* it.
+2. Gorr, Wilpen and Kristen Kurland.
+2017. *GIS Tutorial 1 for ArcGIS Pro*.
+Redlands, CA: ESRI Press.
-    * This book is *required* and can be purchased in the bookstore or online
+    * This book is *required* and can be purchased in the bookstore or online; I strongly recommend *renting* it.
 2. Wickham, Hadley and Garrett Grolemund.
 2017. *R for Data Science*.
 O’Reily Media: Sebastopol, CA.
     * This book is *optional* and can be purchased in the bookstore, online, or accessed for free [as a webbook](http://r4ds.had.co.nz).
 Because it is optional, I recommend using the free version.